 SketchRNN \cite{skhrnn} extracts temporal information using a bidirectional LSTM \cite{lstm}, and incorporates a variational autoencoder \cite{vae} to construct a continuous latent space, enabling both sketch recognition and generation.
-While SketchRNN popularized vector sketch modeling and enabled controllable sketch synthesis, its reliance on LSTM limits scalability for very long or complex sketches, and generated outputs often suffer from mode collapse or fine-grained detail lost.
+While SketchRNN popularized vector sketch modeling and enabled controllable sketch synthesis, its reliance on LSTM results in generated outputs often suffer from mode collapse or fine-grained detail lost.
 Attention-Net \cite{attn_net} uses temporal convolutional networks (TCNs) to extract temporal information, which has been shown to outperform RNNs in sequence modeling tasks \cite{empri}.
 MGT \cite{mgt} extracts temporal information by directly encoding the point indices of the sketch point sequence.
-Each sketch point is expressed as $[(x,y),s,i]$, where $(x,y)$ is the coordinate, $s$ is the stroke‐end flag, $i$ is the sequence index.
+Each sketch point is expressed as $[(x,y),s,i]$, where $(x,y)$ is the coordinate, $s$ is the stroke‐end flag, and $i$ is the sequence index.
 These triplets are processed by multi‐head attention to capture temporal information.
 MGT narrows the performance gap between vector-based and raster-based sketch learning methods, and outperforms RNN-based approaches on classification tasks.
-Sketch BERT \cite{skhbert} extracts temporal information by transformer layers, which adapts the BERT paradigm to vector sketches by embedding each point’s sequence index.
-It employs a novel "Sketch Gestalt Model" for pre-training, and is subsequently fine-tuned on recognition and retrieval tasks, achieving superior performance over generative pre-training approaches.
+SketchBERT \cite{skhbert} extracts temporal information by embedding the point’s sequence index.
+It employs a novel “Sketch Gestalt Model” for pre-training, and is subsequently fine-tuned on recognition and retrieval tasks, achieving superior performance over generative pre-training approaches.
 Sketch-R2CNN \cite{skhr2cnn}, SketchMate \cite{skhmate}, and AI-Sketcher \cite{aiskher} extract temporal information by RNN or bidirectional LSTM.
-These methods adopt a hybrid architecture that combines an RNN branch for processing vector sketches with a CNN branch for processing rasterized sketches.
+These methods adopt a hybrid architecture that combines an RNN branch for processing vector sketches, and a CNN branch for processing rasterized sketches.
 While this design enhances sketch representation learning, it also leads to increased latency and memory consumption.
-DeepSketch 2 \cite{deepskh2} extracts stroke temporal information by constructing a rasterized cumulative stroke‐sequence $\mathcal{S}=\left\{\boldsymbol{I}_1,\boldsymbol{I}_2,\dots,\boldsymbol{I}_n\right\}$, where $\boldsymbol{I}_k$ represents the sketch after the k-th stroke is drawn.
-Each frame $\boldsymbol{I}_k$ is processed by CNNs to extract a corresponding feature $\boldsymbol{F}_k$, and the sequence $\left\{\boldsymbol{F}_1,\boldsymbol{F}_2,\dots,\boldsymbol{F}_k\right\}$ is processed by LSTM to model temporal stroke evolution.
+DeepSketch 2 \cite{deepskh2} extracts stroke temporal information by constructing a rasterized cumulative stroke‐sequence $\mathcal{S}=\left\{\boldsymbol{I}_1,\boldsymbol{I}_2,\dots,\boldsymbol{I}_N\right\}$, where $\boldsymbol{I}_k$ represents the sketch after the k-th stroke is drawn.
+Each frame $\boldsymbol{I}_k$ is processed by CNNs to extract a corresponding feature $\boldsymbol{f}_k$, and the sequence $\left\{\boldsymbol{f}_1,\boldsymbol{f}_2,\dots,\boldsymbol{f}_N\right\}$ is processed by LSTM to model temporal stroke evolution.